box/developer.box.com/content/pages/sign/30-request-options/20-extra-security.md

 ## Phone verification

-You can require the signer to use 2FA through phone, to complete the signature request by passing the `is_phone_verification_required_to_view` parameter.
+You can require the signer to use 2FA through their mobile phone to complete the signature request by passing the `is_phone_verification_required_to_view` parameter.

 For example: